 How Growing Your Savings Can Help You Live Richer

 Day 9: GOBankingRates wants to help you Live Richer.
-Throughout the month of July, we’ll be sharing daily tips for how you can do just that, with advice on budgeting, saving, investing, making the most of your career and managing debt — plus money advice for every phase of your life.
+For a month, we’ll be sharing daily tips for how you can do just that, with advice on budgeting, saving, investing, making the most of your career and managing debt — plus money advice for every phase of your life.
 Check back each day during our 31 Days of Living Richer to learn everything you need to know to set yourself up for financial success and live the richest life possible.

 It’s hard to find someone who doesn’t want to Live Richer.
 With so much information out there, how does one know where to start?
 That’s why I asked a few of my favorite experts how and why they believe saving money is the first fundamental step to living richer.

 “Having savings allows you to reduce your overall stress and increase your mental well-being,” said Ted Jenkin, CEO of oXYGen Financial.
 “It puts you in a position to take care of financial emergencies while also being able to seize financial opportunities.”

 Revisit Day 6: Where To Put Your Money: Savings or Retirement?

 Sam Dogen, founder of FinancialSamurai.com, also emphasized the mental health benefits that come along with growing your savings.

 “Savings is crucial for your mental health,” he said.
 “Without savings, you can’t live as freely or take advantage of opportunities.”

 José Figueroa, a Christian personal finance coach, has experienced this peace of mind firsthand.